shelajev/slowly-unhinged/architecture.md

 ## Gemini API Key Handling

 The key is resolved first from the desktop app's `settings.json` (for example, `~/Library/Application Support/com.slowlyunhinged.agent/settings.json`) where users can supply `nanobananaApiKey`.
 If no override is present, the runtime consults the `NANOBANANA_API_KEY` environment variable.
 As a last resort, the legacy plaintext `nanobanana_api_key.txt` in the config directory is read.
+The companion's preflight checks now block the UI until one of these sources is populated.